EwanBat/Double_Pendulum/README.md

 This project simulates the motion of a **double pendulum** using **stereographic projection** to represent the configuration on a plane.
 The simulation uses **Hamiltonian mechanics** to model the dynamics and numerically integrates the equations of motion to visualize the chaotic behavior of the system.

+I must thanks **Kristian Egeris** (zymplectic.com) for his works on double pendulum and on the convertion of the Hamiltonian in stereographic coordinates.

 ---

 ## 📚 Sections Overview